lifeatedelab/praktikum-basis-data/MODUL 2/MODUL2-ENG.md

 <img src="img_basdat/05Hasil_CrossJoin.png">
 </p>

+This query will display data obtained from cross-multiplication between the 'mahasiswa' table and the 'matakuliah' table.
+If you pay attention to the 'matakuliah' table, it only consists of 3 rows, namely the subjects of Algoritma Pemrograman, Basis Data, and Struktur Data.
+So that each student name in the 'mahasiswa' table will appear 3 times from the cross product with the 'matakuliah' table.

 ### 2. RIGHT JOIN
 RIGHT JOIN is a type of join that retrieves all rows from the right table and matching rows from the left table.
 If there is no match, columns from the left table will contain NULL values.